panyan7/panyan7.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a senior undergraduate student at [Carnegie Mellon University](https://www.cmu.edu) [School of Computer Science](https://cs.cmu.edu), studying computer science and mathematics.
+I'm a machine learning master student at [Carnegie Mellon University](https://www.cmu.edu) [School of Computer Science](https://cs.cmu.edu).
+Previously I was also an undergraduate student at CMU studying computer science and mathematics.
 I'm interested in machine learning and optimization, especially the theory behind them.

-For more information about my [CV](https://panyan7.github.io/cv/), [courses](https://panyan7.github.io/blog/2021/courses/) and [life](https://panyan7.github.io/personal/), feel free to explore this webpage.
+For more information about my [CV](https://panyan7.github.io/cv/), [life](https://panyan7.github.io/personal/), [publications](https://panyan7.github.io/publications), and [photo collection](https://www.instagram.com/yanpanphoto/), feel free to explore this webpage.

 I can be reached at `y[lastname]2@andrew.cmu.edu` (he/him).